Welcome to GRF 2022

-- Once you have registered, you will recieve an auto-generated confirmation email from Google Forms.
-You will be contacted by firstname.lastname@example.org to confirm acceptance into the competition after the deadline passes on March 26th.
+- Once you have registered, you will receive an auto-generated confirmation email from Google Forms.
+You will be contacted by firstname.lastname@example.org to confirm acceptance into the competition after the deadline passes on April 4.

 Step Three: Prepare poster for GRF